FDA approved for more than 25 years

 • Minoxidil.
 Minoxidil is a topical medication you apply to your scalp.
 It works by moving hairs into the anagen (growth) phase of the hair growth cycle.
 It may also increase blood flow to your hair follicles, supplying them with the nutrients needed for optimal growth.
 Minoxidil comes in foam and liquid formulas.

-Finasteride and minoxidil are available as part of our range of hair loss treatments and in this Hair Power Pack.
+Finasteride and minoxidil are available as part of our range of hair loss treatments and in the Hair Power Pack.
+These can be simple additions to your hair care routine.

 Here’s the bottom line on amino acids for hair growth: